Cypress Island Atlantic salmon pen break: Aftermath

-The Washington State Senate passed a law in March 2018 banning the farming of Atlantic salmon in the state by 2025.
-In April 2018, the Thurston County Superior Court upheld the termination of Cooke Aquaculture Pacific's farming license by the Washington State Department of Natural Resources, which effectively prevented the company from restocking its Atlantic salmon fishing pens.
+The Washington State Senate passed a law in March 2018 banning the farming of Atlantic salmon in the state, the ban to be complete by 2025.
+In April 2018, the Thurston County Superior Court upheld the termination of Cooke Aquaculture Pacific's farming license by the Washington State Department of Natural Resources; this effectively prevented the company from restocking its Atlantic salmon fishing pens again before the ban took effect.

 Documentary

 Annie Crawley's documentary short film Frankenfish concerning the event was selected for the 2018 Seattle International Film Festival, and shown at the National Oceanographic and Atmospheric Administration–University of Washington Sea Grant Program's River and Ocean Film Festival the same year.